rjfaust/cmps3360/project.md

 ### Project Presentation (30%)

 In week 16, you will present your projects to the class.
 I have set aside two class periods for this but we may not need to use both of them.
-Your presentation will be 10 minutes long with an additional 2 minutes for questions from the class.
-Your presentation should use slides, which you will submit with the final project submission.
+Your presentation will be 8 minutes long with an additional 1 minute for questions from the class.
+Your presentation should use slides, which you will submit before your presentation, by 8am the morning of your presentation.
 Where appropriate, your presentation should include a demo (either live or per-recorded) of your project.
 At a minimum, your slides should contain images of your final project.